Guardian Home Program

 We require that all pregnant Guardian Home dogs return to us one week prior to their due date.
 This ensures them time to settle in and start nesting in preparation for the birth of their puppies.
 Once the puppies are born and Mom is settled in, her Guardian family is welcome to schedule visits with her and the new babies as often as they wish while she is with us.
 Once the puppies are weaned, sometime between 6-7 weeks of age, the Guardian Program dog is then ready to go back home with her family.
 By this time, Mom is usually more than ready to have puppies with their sharp little teeth weaned, and to go back home to her family.

-We require between 2-4 litters from our Guardian Home Program dogs once they are in our breeding program.
+We require between 2-4 litters from our female breeding dogs and our male dogs are contracted for a maximum of 6 years rather than a number of litters.
 Each dog will be individually assessed with each breeding and litter produced.
 Magnolia Australian Labradoodles takes the health and well-being of each and every one of our breeding dogs very seriously.
 It is our top priority to ensure they are in optimum condition for each litter they produce.
 If we have accomplished our goals in breed development, we may select to early retire them, or we may select to breed them out to the full four litters.
 It will be solely the decision of Magnolia Australian Labradoodles, and it is our right exclusively to make that decision.
 Upon retirement, we will spay/neuter them and transfer ownership to their Guardian family where they can be your pet with no further requirements.

 COSTS ASSOCIATED WITH BREEDING